keshav-singhal04/Bitcoin-Scripting/README.md

 ---
 ## How to Run the Python Codes ?
-1. The programs require you to have Bitcoin Core software and Python IDLE package installed on your device.
+1. The program requires you to have Bitcoin Core software and Python IDLE package installed on your device.
 2. Install and configure `bitcoind` on your system.
 3. Install the Python library `python-bitcoinrpc` using the following command: